GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/2_components.typ

 This offers a more in-depth description of the pipeline's inner workings.

-==== Low level static simulation
+==== Low Level Static Simulation
 <sec:simulator:simulator:components:low_level>

-In a first time, the acoustic simulation aspect of the library will be explored.
+First, the acoustic simulation aspect of the library will be explored.
 This constitutes the starting point of the library and is responsible for its central feature: computing listened signals in a reverberant environment.

-*#acr("RIR") simulation*
+*#acr("RIR") Simulation*
 //===== #acr("RIR") simulation
 //<sec:simulator:simulator:components:low_level:rir_sim>

 The core component around which the simulation pipeline revolves is the #acr("RIR") simulation library.
 We have chosen the framework of #acr("RIR") filters for its simplicity and prevalence in the scientific literature.
-@sec:simulator:reverb:methods introduced the main concepts and fundamental aspects of this approach.
+@sec:simulator:reverb:methods introduced this approach's main concepts and fundamental aspects.

-@fig:simulator:simulator:audio_pipeline illustrates how the audio processing takes place within the pipeline.
+@fig:simulator:simulator:audio_pipeline illustrates how the audio processing occurs within the pipeline.
 The different steps of this procedure will be detailed in the following sections.
 The role of the #acr("RIR") simulation library consists in inferring, given the localization and properties of a set of sound sources and receivers (microphones), the pairwise #acr("RIR") filters.